By Jerry Del Priore

 By then, the Lady Chiefs had done more than enough damage to secure the victory.

-Though Canarsie is on the short side of experience, and will be a work in progress as the season moves along, Smith feels the team will make waves in the Brooklyn A East II Conference, with the playoffs as a realistic possibility.
+Though Canarsie is on the short side of experience and will be a work in progress as the season moves along, Smith feels the team will make waves in the Brooklyn A East II Conference, with qualifying for the playoffs as a realistic possibility.

 “We’re young, need a lot of work, but I think they’ll come around,” Smith said.
 “We’ll definitely going to contend in our conference, and we’re hopeful for the playoffs.”